godaddy/gasket/packages/gasket-plugin-metadata/README.md

 [Gasket docs][@gasket/plugin-docs] for supporting packages that are intended to be used with Gasket, but are not plugins.

+## How it works

+Metadata begins with the info objects from the `Loader` of [@gasket/resolve] and builds data objects for [plugins][PluginData], and [presets][PresetData], and supporting [modules][ModuleData].
+Any functions preset will be **redacted**, as metadata is not intended to be executed, but rather to is made available to read and inform plugins.
+This data can be added to, by hooking the [metadata] lifecycle in a plugin.

+Metadata provides insights to a plugin's shape and package information.
+Additional [detail info][DetailData] of plugins can added in the [metadata] lifecycle, such as what commands, lifecycles, or structures, a plugin provides.
+The [metadata object] be accessed in lifecycle hooks from `gasket.metadata`.

+Additionally, [ModuleData] for all the top-level app's dependencies are loaded by default, and is available from `gasket.metadata.app.modules`.
+Plugins can choose to bring in metadata for more modules, or augment what has already been loaded for the app.
+These, along with the app's modules, will be flattened and available from `gasket.metadata.modules`.

 <!-- LINKS -->

 [metadata]: #metadata
 [ModuleData]: docs/api.md#ModuleData
 [PluginData]: docs/api.md#PluginData